scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    The curves show the traces of value the pixel of interest for a simulated point source and its neighboring pixels (see code example).
 The image on the left shows the posterior mean.
 The white circle in the image shows the circular region defining the neighboring pixels.
 The blue line on the right plot shows the trace of the pixel of interest.
-The solid horizontal orange lines show the mean value, the shaded orange area the :math:`1~\sigma` error region.
+The solid horizontal orange line shows the mean value (excluding burn-in) of the pixel across all iterations and the shaded orange area the :math:`1~\sigma` error region.
 The burn in phase is shown in transparent blue and ignored while computing the mean.
 The shaded gray lines show the traces of the neighboring pixels.  :label:`diagnosis1`

-To validate the quality of the results *Pylira* provide many built-in diagnostic plots.
+To validate the quality of the results *Pylira* provides many built-in diagnostic plots.
 One of these diagnostic plot is shown in the right panel of Fig. :ref:`diagnosis1`.
 The plot shows the image sampling trace for a single pixel of interest and its surrounding circular region of interest.
 This visualisation allows user to asses the stability of a small region in the image